Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Tag Images in WordPress with Media Library Assistant

-In this article, we’ll show you how to tag images in WordPress with Media Library Assistant.
+In this article, we’ll show you how to tag images in WordPress using the Media Library Assistant plugin.

 How to Tag Images in WordPress with Media Library Assistant